VinayKrMittal/Assignment/README.md

     It wil show only women's category items
 ## Flow of Project
     1. Click on the Image of any item
-    2. select the no of items
+    2. select the no of items you want to buy
     3. Add to cart
     4. Item will be added to cart
     5. If item already added the current item count will be added in to previous count.